remix7531/bitcoin-rpc-errors/README.md

 ```

 ## State
-The following erorrs parse the message or do not need parsing because they do not return a message:
+The following erorrs parse the message or do not need parsing because they do not return a message (~~strikethrough~~):

 ### General application defined error
 - [ ] RPC_MISC_ERROR			// std::exception thrown in command handling